bluebanquise/bluebanquise/resources/documentation/monitoring/grafana.rst

 .. note::

-    here, we use =~ in order to accept special regex caracters, like .* for example.
-You can see more about that in the prometheus part of the documentation
+    Here, we use =~ in order to accept special regex characters, like .* for example.
+You can see more about that in the Prometheus part of the documentation

 Main Dashboard
 ^^^^^^^^^^^^^^

-To create a main dashboard, simply create a new dashboard, a choose visualisation style "Dashboard list" you should get something like that:
+To create a main dashboard, simply create a new dashboard, and choose visualization style "Dashboard list", you should get something like that:

 .. image:: monitoring/capture/grafana/MainDashboard.PNG
    :width: 20 %

-choose the Search option
-and then simply choose the folder that you want to list.
+Choose the Search option and then simply choose the folder that you want to list.

 .. image:: monitoring/capture/grafana/mainDashboard2.PNG
    :width: 80 %

-by clicking on the dashboard links, you get redirected to them.
+By clicking on the dashboard links, you get redirected to them.